Our

 How do orthodontic benefits pay?

-Orthodontic benefits pay out over the course of treatment not in one lump sum payment.
+Orthodontic benefits payout over the course of treatment, not in one lump sum payment.
 If your benefit is estimated at $3000, the Insurance Company generally pays an initial payment when the braces are placed and then monthly, quarterly, or annual installments for the remaining months of treatment.
 If the orthodontist estimates that you will be in braces for 2 years, you’ll want to make sure you keep your dental plan during those 2 years.
-However, dropping your insurance before your benefit has finished paying this can result in more out of pocket expenses for you.
+However, dropping your insurance before your benefit has finished paying can result in more out-of-pocket expenses for you.

 What is a waiting period?